datalad-handbook/book/docs/glossary.rst

       manage data referenced in a dataset.
 In practice, most DataLad datasets will come with an annex.

    DataLad extension
       Python packages that equip DataLad with specialized commands.
-The section :ref:`extensions_intro` gives and overview of available extensions and links to Handbook chapters that contain demonstrations.
+The online version of the handbook has an entire chapter that gives an overview of available extensions contains demonstrations.

    DataLad Gooey
       A :term:`DataLad extension` that provides DataLad with a graphical user interface.
 Find out more in its Documentation: `docs.datalad.org/projects/gooey <http://docs.datalad.org/projects/gooey/en/latest/>`_